in28minutes/in28minutes.github.io/_posts/2017-12-29-spring-boot-content-negotiation-xml-and-json.md

 ---
 layout:     post
-title:      Spring Boot - HATEOAS for RESTful Services
+title:      Spring Boot and Content Negotiation - XML and JSON Representations
-date:       2017-12-28 12:31:19
+date:       2017-12-29 12:31:19
-summary:    HATEOAS stands for "Hypermedia as the engine of application state".
-Its a complicated acronym.
-In this article, we decode HATEOAS for you and help you learn how to implement HATEOAS for a REST API/Service with Spring Boot.
+summary:    Learn how to implement Content Negotiation for a REST API/Service with Spring Boot.
+Content Negotiation helps the Consumer and Provider interact about the data exchange format.
+In this article, we will expose both XML and JSON representations.
 categories: Spring Boot, REST Service, HATEOAS
-permalink:  /spring-boot-hateoas-for-rest-services
+permalink:  /spring-boot-content-negotiation-with-xml-json-representations
 ---

-This guide will help you implement HATEOAS for a REST API/Service with Spring Boot.
+This guide will help you implement Content Negotiation for a REST API/Service with Spring Boot.
+Content Negotiation helps the Consumer and Provider interact about the data exchange format.
+In this article, we will expose both XML and JSON representations.

 ## You will learn
-- What is HATEOAS?
+- What is Content Negotiation?
-- Why do you need HATEOAS?
+- Why do you need Content Negotiation?
-- How do you implement HATEOAS with Spring Boot?
+- How do you implement Content Negotiation with Spring Boot?
-- What are the HATEOAS best practices?
+- How do you use XML representation for request and response with Spring Boot RESTful Services?
+- How do you use JSON representation for request and response with Spring Boot RESTful Services?

 ## 10 Step Reference Courses